Who We Are

 Wanda Headley began working as a library assistant for the Natural Hazards Center in 1999 and was appointed library manager in 2001.
 She is responsible for overseeing the library's physical collection as well as managing all aspects of the HazLit database.
 She holds bachelor's degrees in geography and history, both from the University of Colorado, and is currently working towards a master's degree in library science at Texas Woman's University.

-Liesel A. Ritchie is assistant director for research at the Natural Hazards Center.
-She has served as either principal investigator or senior researcher on almost 70 projects since 1996.
-Since 2001, Ritchie's focus has been on the social impacts of disasters with an emphasis on technological disasters, social capital, and resilience in renewable resource communities.
-Her 2004 dissertation on the 1989 Exxon Valdez oil spill was the first study to examine the relationship between technological disasters and social capital.
+Liesel A. Ritchie is associate director at the Natural Hazards Center.
+She has served as either principal investigator or senior researcher on more than 80 projects since 1996.
+Since 2000, Liesel's focus has been on the social impacts of disasters with an emphasis on technological disasters, social capital, and renewable resource communities.

-Liesel is coeditor of the January 2012 issue of American Behavioral Scientist on the BP disaster and is author or coauthor on five recent articles related to her work on that event, the Exxon Valdez oil spill, and the earthquake in Haiti.
-She is currently serving as program co-chair of the American Evaluation Association topical interest group on disaster and emergency management evaluation.
+Liesel was coeditor of the January 2012 issue of American Behavioral Scientist on the BP disaster and is author or coauthor on six recent articles related to her work on that event, the Exxon Valdez oil spill, and the earthquake in Haiti.
+Between 2006 and 2012 she was chair and program co-chair of the American Evaluation Association topical interest group on disaster and emergency management evaluation.
+She currently serves on the Earthquake Engineering Research Institute's Learning from Earthquakes committee.

-Leah E. James is a Research Associate at the Natural Hazards Center, Institute for Behavioral Sciences.
-She is also a clinical Assistant Professor for the International Disaster Psychology M.A.
-Program at the Graduate School of Professional Psychology, University of Denver.
+Leah E. James is a Research Associate at the Natural Hazards Center, Environment and Society Program, Institute of Behavioral Sciences.
+She is also a psychotherapist/trainer at the Center for Victims of Torture and is currently based in Amman, Jordan, where she trains and supervises local clinicians in providing trauma mental health services to Syrian and Iraqi refugees.
 Leah is a licensed clinical social worker and has a PhD in social work and social psychology from the University of Michigan.
 She conducts applied research focused on culturally-adapted services for trauma and disaster survivors, with particular interest in the use of traditional healing practices, peer-leadership, and social action approaches in intervention development.
 Leah has engaged in international mental health research and humanitarian work in Haiti, Ghana, South Africa, and the DR Congo.
 She is a co-founder of a lay mental health worker training program for earthquake survivors in Port-au-Prince, Haiti, and has conducted multiple evaluations of this project.
 Additional current interests include the development of a mental health integrated disaster preparedness intervention for disaster prone-communities in Haiti and Nepal, a training program for treatment of gender-based violence survivors in DR Congo, and a meaning-making intervention for veterans with PTSD.
 Leah also has considerable domestic clinical experience, including as a clinical social worker with the PTSD Clinical Team at the Ann Arbor VA hospital, and as co-leader of a therapy group for incarcerated female survivors of sexual assault.

 Deborah Thomas is an assistant professor of geography at the University of Colorado at Denver, where she is also affiliated faculty with the doctoral program in health and behavior sciences.
 She works with the Natural Hazards Center on numerous education-related projects.
 She completed her Ph.D. at the University of South Carolina in 1999, specializing in hazards geography, and has over ten years of experience working with geographic information systems (GIS) in a variety of social science application areas, including hazards management and environmental health.
 Her research interests focus on the use of technologies in support of hazards management and issues of vulnerability as they relate to both natural and human-induced hazards and environmental health hazards.